philippe44/AirConnect/README.md

 #### Sonos
 The upnp version is often used with Sonos players.
 When a Sonos group is created, only the master of that group will appear as an AirPlay player and others will be removed if they were already detected.
 If the group is later split, then individual players will re-appear.

-Volume is set for the whole group, but the same level applies to all members.
-If you need to change individual volumes, you need to use a Sonos native controller.
-Note that these will be overridden if the group volume is changed later from an iXXX device.
+When changing volume of a group, each player's volume is changed trying to respect the relative values.
+It's not perfect and stil under test now.
+To reset all volumes to the same value, simply move the cursor to 0 and then to the new value.
+All players will have the same volume then.
+You need to use the Sonos application to change individual volumes.

 To identify your Sonos players, pick an identified IP address, and visit the Sonos status page in your browser, like `http://192.168.1.126:1400/support/review`.
 Click `Zone Players` and you will see the identifiers for your players in the `UUID` column.